The Best Archery Target: Our Reviews (2022 update)

 The only negative side effect is—those arrows that are made to be super sharp will DESTROY a target!
 Think about it: these puppies are made for the sole purpose of effective penetration... so what target can you use for broadheads, when broadheads are designed to go through targets like butter?

 The only down side to this model is that it's a little small—it's about 15 inches x 15 inches x 15 inches.
-But, in all other respects, a REALLY fantastic target.
+But, in all other respects, it's a really fantastic target.

-These are a little more self-explanatory, but I can't overstate their importance to hunters.
-If you're going to go out and shoot game, you should practice on a 3D target.
-I feel pretty strongly about that, because 3D targets train you to accurately place your arrows in the vitals of your game, and help ensure that you'll humanely put down your game.
+These are a little more self-explanatory, but we can't overstate their importance to hunters.
+If you're going to go out and shoot game, we really believe you should practice on a 3D target.
+We feel pretty strongly about that, because 3D targets train you to accurately place your arrows in the vitals of your game, and help ensure that you'll humanely put down your game.
 That's important.

-Here are my favorite 3D targets for the most common types of game hunted in North America:
+Here are our favorite 3D targets for the most common types of game hunted in North America: